 How to activate?

-There are a few ways to help you activate your categories that include:
+There are a few ways to activate your categories:

 - Visit the Chase Freedom® or Chase Ultimate Rewards website.
 Provide your email and get notifications when it’s time to activate.